Feline Lower Urinary Tract Disease (FLUTD) in cats

 • Urethral plugs: These are an accumulation of debris from urine that forms into a soft paste-like material containing minerals, cells, and mucus-like protein.

-• Urinary tract infection (cat UTI): A UTI is an infection of the bladder and/or urethra.
+A UTI is an infection of the bladder and/or urethra.
 UTI’s can occur in cats of all ages but are more common in those ten years and older.
 Recurrent urinary tract infections can greatly enhance development of FLUTD.
-Bacteria, fungi, parasites or even viruses can cause infections of your cat’s urinary tract.
+Usually urinary tract infections are caused by bacteria but fungi, parasites or even viruses can also cause infections of your cat’s urinary tract.

-Although the exact cause of FLUTD may remain unknown, it is a complex condition where a number of factors may contribute to the development of the disease, including:
+Although the exact cause of FLUTD may remain unknown, it is a complex condition where multiple factors may contribute to the development of the disease, including:

 • Urinary tract cancer or tumour